 The results of our simulations and real data example demonstrate that the HR estimates and SEs obtained through pooled data analysis are comparable to those obtained from individual full cohort records.
 The estimators derived from the pooled NCC framework are MLEs of the HRs, providing consistent estimates of the individual-level HRs and asymptotically normal results.
-We also find that matching on more controls during NCC sampling, prior to pooling, leads to a substantial improvement in the efficiency of effect estimates (HRs), as previously reported by Langholz and Goldstein and Kim.
-Bias and relative efficiency estimates of pooled NCC subcohorts are similar to those of individual full cohort Cox regression.
+We also find that matching on more controls during NCC sampling, prior to pooling, leads to a substantial improvement in the efficiency of effect estimates (HRs), as previously reported by Langholz and Goldstein30 and Kim.
+He are individual full cohort Cox regression.
 The empirical coverage, computed under pooled NCC subcohorts, closely approximates the 95% nominal coverage in most scenarios.
 Furthermore, survival times reconstructed based on the proposed sampling method are adequate for making meaningful clinical predictions of survival risk using the KM estimator.